vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 219 commits since the previous release, including 76 fixes.
+More than 221 commits since the previous release, including 78 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Wed Sep 11 02:17:53 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Thu Sep 12 02:18:25 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER